Policies

 Please click on the links below to view the relevant school safeguarding policy or document.
 If you require a paper copy, or have any additional communication needs, please contact the school office for further assistance.

-- Relationships Health and Sex Education Policy June 2022
+- Relationships Health and Sex Education Policy July 2024 download_for_offline

 GENERAL POLICIES